G5andeepD/chess-personality-predictor/README.md

 - **Captures Score**: Tracks the number of captures made by a player, indicating tactical sharpness.
 - **Pawn Structure Stability Score**: Analyzes the stability and weakness in the pawn structure.

-## Model Possibilities
+## Modeling Approaches

-The features extracted from the gameplay are used to feed various machine learning models.
-We have several options for modeling:
+The extracted features are used to feed various unsupervised machine learning models to identify distinct clusters of playing styles:

-- **Supervised Learning Models**: Such as SVM, Random Forest, and Gradient Boosting Machines for classifying players into style categories.
-- **Neural Networks**: Including CNNs and RNNs for more complex feature interactions and deep learning-based style prediction.
-- **Ensemble Techniques**: Combining multiple models to improve prediction accuracy and robustness.
+- **K-means Clustering**: A popular clustering method that groups data based on feature similarity.
+- **Hierarchical Clustering**: This technique builds a tree of clusters and is particularly useful for understanding the nested relationships between different playing styles.
+- **DBSCAN**: Useful for identifying clusters of arbitrary shape and for handling noise and outliers in the dataset.

+By employing these models, ChessPersona aims to reveal nuanced insights into the diverse strategies employed by chess players around the world.